cvusmo/blackbeard-os/blackbeard-os/docs/guides/build-custom-kernel-for-OPi4/README.md

 λ set -x CROSS_COMPILE $PWD/gcc-linaro-7.5.0-2019.12-x86_64_arm-linux-gnueabihf/bin/arm-linux-gnueabihf-

 ## Verify the installation
-- To verify that the cross-compiler toolchain is correctly installed, execute following command in terminal with FISH shell:
+- To verify that the cross-compiler toolchain is correctly installed, execute following command:
 ```λ $CROSS_COMPILE"gcc" --version```

 - The output should resemble: